GlobalPneumoSeq/seroba/README.md

 ```

 ## Output
-In the folder 'prefix' you will find a pred.tsv including your predicted serotype as well as a file called detailed_serogroup_info.txt including information about SNP, genes, and alleles that are found in your reads.
+In the folder 'prefix' you will find a pred.csv including your predicted serotype and genetic variant as well as a file called detailed_serogroup_info.txt including information about SNP, genes, and alleles that are found in your reads.
 After the use of "seroba summary" a csv file called summary.csv is created that consists of four columns (Sample,Serotype,Genetic_Variant,Contamination_Status).
 Serotypes that do not match any reference are marked as "untypable"(v0.1.3).

 __detailed_serogroup_info example:__
 ```